virachai/nextjs-movie-app/README.md

 - Back-end API developed with NestJS, acting as an API Gateway
 - Integration with a Free Movie API for fetching movie data
 - Handles business logic and data transformation between the front-end and back-end
+- **User authentication** using NextAuth, allowing users to log in and access personalized features like an avatar in the navigation bar once logged in.

 ## Getting Started